MoriahDavid/autonomous_drone/README.md

 * 🎮 __Manual Control:__ <br />
 You can manually control the drone's movement using the arrow keys.<br />

-**The drone can perform the following actions:** <br />
-Rotate left or right.<br />
-Move forward or backward.<br />
-Stop movement.<br />
-Stop rotation.<br />
-Autonomous Control<br />
-The drone's control system is implemented in the DroneController class. <br />

-**The main functionalities include:** <br />
-Path Planning: The drone adds checkpoints as it navigates the environment.<br />
-Obstacle Avoidance: The drone uses distance sensors to avoid obstacles by adjusting its direction when an obstacle is detected within a certain threshold.<br />
-Returning Home: When the battery level drops to 50%, the drone starts returning to the starting point using the recorded checkpoints. <br />

 **Code Structure** <br />
 The code is split into two main classes: Drone and Controller.<br />
 The Drone class is responsible for managing the drone position in the windows, calculating the sensor's values, and displaying the relevant data on the screen. <br />